 I’m back in Bangkok.
-I’ve been here two weeks and, despite my desire to be productive, it hasn’t happened.
-At least, not to the extent in which I wanted it to.
-I made the mistake of staying right near the world’s best and most popular hang out in Bangkok (at least for my friends)- Cheap Charlies.
-I’ve been staying at the Suk 11 Guesthouse right across the street.
-If you are in Bangkok and would like a place to stay that is affordable, centrally located, and clean, this is the place to be.
-It’s one of the nicest places I’ve stayed at.
-It’s made of teak wood, and there are a lot of plants all around creating a nice natural feeling in a city that doesn’t feel natural at all.
-I highly recommend staying there.
-Be sure to book in advance as the place is always booked out.
+I’ve been here two weeks, and despite my desire to be productive, it hasn’t happened.
+At least, not to the extent I wanted it to.
+I made the mistake of staying right near the best and most popular hangout in Bangkok (at least for my friends)—Cheap Charlies.
+I’ve been staying at Suk 11 right across the street.
+If you’re in Bangkok and looking for a hostel that’s affordable, centrally located, and clean, this is the place to be.
+It’s one of the nicest places I’ve stayed.
+It’s made of teak wood and there are a lot of plants all around, creating a nice, natural feeling in a city that doesn’t feel natural at all.
+I highly recommend staying there, but be sure to book in advance as the place is always booked out.

-But, as it is right near my favorite watering hole, I found myself coming home from dinner each night and being constantly dragged in for a drink by my friends.
-(In being a relative term as it is an outdoor bar.)
-There have been 3 holidays in Thailand in the last two weeks so a lot of people have been taking time off meaning the bar has been bursting with people each night.
-Last night’s going away party only added to the madness.
-So one drink has turned into three or four which usually lands me back in my bed around 4am.
+Since it’s right near my favorite watering hole, I found myself coming home from dinner each night and being constantly dragged in for a drink by my friends.
+There have been three holidays in Thailand in the last two weeks, so a lot of people have been taking time off, and the bar’s been bursting with people each night.
+Last night’s going-away party only added to the madness.
+One drink easily turns into three or four, which usually lands me back in my bed around 4am.
 Luckily, I’m location independent now and make my own hours.

-Taiwan lacked a lot of things I like about places in Asia: a good nightlife, pirated movies, good cheap street food, and lots of tropical islands to visit.
-I’ve gone through about ten pirated movies this week alone.
+Taiwan lacked a lot of things I like about places in Asia: a good nightlife, pirated movies, good, cheap street food, and lots of tropical islands to visit.
+I’ve gone through about 10 movies this week alone.
 I’ve been eating Thai street food every chance I get.
-I’ve really missed it- especially the pork noodle soup.
+I’ve really missed it—especially the pork noodle soup.
 I’ve been visiting my favorite restaurants and catching up with old friends.

 Being back in Bangkok has made me realize how much I love it and how I’ll never be able to fully leave.
 From the second I stepped off the plane, I felt as though I was home.
-The craziness, the smells, the crowds, the traffic, the pollution, the elephants on the street, the street food- it was all so comforting and exciting.
+The craziness, the smells, the crowds, the traffic, the pollution, the elephants on the street, the street food—it was all so comforting and exciting.
 I was discussing this with my friends last night.
 Bangkok has a hold on you.
 You can never fully leave.
-You can escape for short periods of time but you’ll always be back.
-There is something about this city that is addicting.
-Maybe it’s the pollution in the air but whatever it is, you can’t leave.
-My friend Natalie left a year ago and has been back about 7 times since.
-My friends tell me now they will no longer come to my going away parties because I always come back every few months.
+You can escape for short periods of time, but you’ll always be back.
+There’s something addictive about this city.
+Maybe it’s the pollution in the air, but whatever it is, you can’t leave.
+My friend Natalie left a year ago and has been back about seven times since.
+My friends tell me now they will no longer come to my going-away parties because I always come back every few months.

 Lots of cities you live in and love and return to visit, but I feel that with Bangkok, people return more often.
 I actually feel that way about Thailand in general.
-Everyone I meet who has been here can’t wait to come back and they usually do.
-More so than they go back to other places.
+Everyone I meet who’s been here can’t wait to come back, and they usually do.
 This city just grabs you and sucks you in.

-Bangkok is a vortex and if you stay here long enough, you get sucked in and can never leave.
-Everyone I know who has been here longer than two or three years says they will never leave.
+Bangkok is a vortex and if you stay here long enough, you can get sucked in and never leave.
+Everyone I know who’s been here longer than two or three years says they’ll never leave.
 They just can’t cope with living anywhere else.
-The craziness of the city is unique and, once used to it, nowhere else compares.
+The craziness of the city is unique, and once you’re used to it, nowhere else compares.